 One of the least pleasant things to think about when it comes to planning for your life in that of your family is drafting a will.
 Necessarily, causes you to consider your mortality and the fact that none of us are destined to be on earth forever.
 All of us our lives come to an end at some point.
-The question for all of us to answer is how well prepared are we for that eventuality and what can we do to better prepare ourselves and our families?
+The question for all of us to answer is how well prepared we are for that eventuality and how can we better prepare ourselves and our families.

-I can picture some of you reading this blog post and feeling rather an uncomfortable period that's good.
-Sometimes when we feel most been comfortable that we feel motivated to finally make a positive change in our lives.
-Many times we hesitate to do things in life because they are difficult or time-consuming or expensive.
-What if I told you that's there is something you could do to help plan for your family's future that did not require much in the way of fire, money, or effort.
-Rather, what if there was something we could do relatives in an expensive and did not require you to put forth a huge amount of money or time.
+I can picture some of you reading this blog post and feeling rather uncomfortable period.
+That's good.
+Sometimes when we feel most comfortable, we feel motivated to make a positive change in our lives finally.
+We often hesitate to do things in life because they are difficult, time-consuming, or expensive.
+What if I told you that's there is something you could do to help plan for your family's future that did not require much in the way of fire, money, or effort?
+Rather, what if there was something we could do for relatives in an expensive and did not require you to put forth a huge amount of money or time.

 The deed thing that I am talking about is drafting a will.
 Drafting a will is not necessarily something that is going to get you excited but the potential impact on your life and other families can be significant.
 While there is set some degree of effort and time involved when it comes to drafting a will, I think you will find that the impact on the will Hales in comparison to the time spent drafting the document.
 Basically, but I will tell you few things in life come easy for most people reading this blog post drafting a will is the closest thing.